Have you been wondering what it takes to get the website (or post/page) on the 1st page of Google or any other search engine (Bing/Yahoo and others)?

-Well, internal links extend the time since he does not leave the web-page.
+Well, internal links extend the time since he does not leave the website.

-On one hand, we want the visitor to stay on our page, but on the other hand, we want to show to google, that we are not afraid to send the visitor to some authoritative site to provide him with additional value.
+On one hand, we want the visitor to stay on our page, but on the other hand, we want to show Google, that we are not afraid to send the visitor to some authoritative site, using external links, to provide him with additional value.

 7. Embedded Video

-Once you are able to copy the code – that means that video is not protected.
-You just provide the author of the video with another source of viewers.
+Once you can copy the code – that means that the video is not protected.

 You both are happy 🙂

 Try it by yourself.
-Go to any YouTube video and follow instructions below:
+Go to any YouTube video and follow the instructions below:

-If you can edit the text you can use the code and add it in your post.
+If you can edit the text you can use the code and add it to your post.

 8. Request Indexing – Let Google Know About Your New Post/Page